10 Anti-Inflammatory Diet Tips for Easier, Lasting Weight Loss

 5. Embrace Polyphenol-Rich Herbs and Teas

-Polyphenols in green tea, ginger, and astragalus are natural antioxidants that fight inflammation at the cellular level.
-Drinking herbal teas or using botanical extracts can support metabolism and immune health.
+Polyphenols in green tea, ginger, and astragalus act as antioxidants that fight inflammation and support metabolism.

 6. Eat Omega-3 Fatty Acids from Fish or Algae